 Stencil in natural tones of gold, ochre, brown and moss greens on light natural coloured backgrounds, or in light ‘silhouette’ colours on darker contrasting backgrounds.

-Above top – the two grass motifs of the Large Wild Oat Grass Stencil positioned together on a black background, stencilled in a two-tone technique in Ice White and Butterscotch Stencil Paint (see techniques bottom right).
+Above top – the Large Wild Oat Grass Stencil on a black background, stencilled in a two-tone technique in Ice White and Butterscotch Stencil Paint (see techniques bottom right).

-Above – the Large Wild Oat Grass Stencil positioned with one grass section a little lower than the first and repeated across different moss green coloured panels and stencilled in alternating colours of Coffee Bean and Nougat Stencil Pant.
-This simple muted colour palette is very effective and can be used in a variety of colours to the same effect – try this on decorative panels or around a room under dado height or on stairs.
+Above – the Large Wild Oat Grass Stencil repeated in an overlapping style with staggered heights.
+Shown in Coffee Bean and Vanilla Stencil Pant on a sludgy, brown-grey background.
+Muted colour palettes are perfect for this design and can be used in a variety of colours to the same effect – try this on decorative panels or around a room under dado height or on stairs.

 See other Wild Grasses and Teasels Stencils: